'Arabick Roots' of science and medicine exhibition

 CREATING THE EXHIBITION

-1. The Foundation for Science, Technology and Civilisation (FSTC) is the creator of the global initiative 1001 Inventions.
+1. The Foundation for Science, Technology and Civilisation (FSTC) is the creator of the global brand 1001 Inventions.
 FSTC is a British not-for-profit, non-political, and non-religious academic organisation founded in 1999 by a group of philanthropic historians, scientists, engineers and social scientists.
 It is dedicated to researching and popularising the history of pre-Renaissance civilisations, especially the Muslim civilisation, that have had an impact upon the scientific, technological and cultural heritage of our modern world.
 See www.fstc.org.uk for more details.

 2. Dr Rim Turkmani is a Dorothy Hodgkin Research Fellow of the Royal Society and a Fellow of the Foundation for Science, Technology and Civlisation (FSTC).
 She works at the Astrophysics group at the Imperial College London.
 She also specialises in the impact of the Arabic science on the scientific revolution, and has conducted original research in this area which was developed into the ‘Arabick Roots’ exhibition.
 Having studied and worked as a scientist in many countries, including her home Syria, she has particular appreciation of cultural diversity in science and the importance of dialogue in the making of modern science.